 Early years initial teacher training (EYITT)

-Some early years School Direct places may also be offered.
-There is an assessment only route for experienced graduates who can already demonstrate all of the teaching standards.
+- An assessment-only route exists for experienced graduates who can already demonstrate all of the teaching standards.

 Read about what it's like to be an early years teacher.